shizhouxing/GenBaB/README_tacas.md

 ## GenBaB is expected to be "Reusable"

 As documented in the README of the code, GenBaB can [take new models and specifications](https://github.com/shizhouxing/GenBaB?tab=readme-ov-file#running-genbab-on-new-models) defined in VNN-COMP format.
 Therefore, GenBaB is expected to be "Reusable".

 ## Trying GenBaB on a CPU-only machine

 You may try GenBaB on a CPU-only machine, but a GPU machine is necessary to reproduce the regular performance of GenBaB.
-We now assume that you are using the [TACAS 23 Artifact Evaluation VM](https://zenodo.org/records/7113223) with Ubuntu 22.04 or a similar environment.
+In the following, we assume that you are using the [TACAS 23 Artifact Evaluation VM](https://zenodo.org/records/7113223) with Ubuntu 22.04 or a similar environment.

 Please configure the VM to enable internet access which is required for installing external dependencies as mentioned above.